plugbee/dslforge/README.md

 If you want a closer integration with Xtext and EMF, or if you want to integrate the editor with other Eclipse components, you’d better install Eclipse for RCP and RAP Developers.
 This makes it possible to integrate the editor with third party RWT (Remote Widget Toolkit, the web-based SWT) plugins and widgets.

 2. **Install the Xtext SDK**
-This version is using Xtext 2.8.4 (Mars).
-Install Xtext Complete SDK from Mars update site http://download.eclipse.org/releases/mars (Help>Install New Software).
+Install Xtext Complete SDK from Mars update site http://download.eclipse.org/releases/neon (Help>Install New Software).

 3. **Install DSL Forge Tools**
 Use the update site http://dslforge.org/downloads/tooling/repository/

 4. **Setup the Target Platform**
 There are two ways to set the target: you could either import the base target platform (may contain features you are not interested in, but everything is there to run the examples), or compose your own target platform.
-Import the Target Platform org.dslforge.runtime.target, open the target file (mars.target) and let P2 Provisioning System do the rest (this may take a while).
+Import the Target Platform org.dslforge.runtime.target, open the target file (neon.target) and let P2 Provisioning System do the rest (this may take a while).

 ## Usage